Donpere/Donpere/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently working on several React projects
+- Currently working on several React projects
 - Working too on VM
-- Next file will be Docker of course :)
+- Next file will be Docker of course 😄